-- 1.1: Support and implement initiatives that document Racine's heritage resources, including buildings, sites, structures and objects, throughout the community. - 1.2: Promote the designation of significant architectural and historical resources as landmarks and districts as identified through survey and documentation activities. - 1.3: Document, interpret and preserve the aspects of Racine's heritage that have not been previously considered, including the built resources and histories of the community's various ethnic and racial groups. - 1.4: Make all survey and documentation data and information readily accessible to the Racine community.
+- 1.1: Support and implement initiatives that document Racine's heritage resources, including buildings, sites, structures and objects, throughout the community. - 1.2: Promote the designation of significant architectural and historical resources as landmarks and districts as identified through survey and documentation activities. - 1.3: Survey and documentation information should be readily available and accessible to the Racine community.